Elastic solids with strain-gradient elastic boundary surfaces: Introduction

+As the above works indicate and as we demonstrate in Section 4, including strain-gradients and resistance to geodesic distortion in surface elasticity presents a powerful and geometric continuum approach to accurately modeling materials with small-scale structures. }

-In Section 2, the relevant kinematics of the boundary surface $\cl S$ convected by a deformation of the bulk solid $\cl B$ are first summarized.
+In Section 2, the relevant kinematics of the boundary surface $\cl S$ convected by a deformation of the three-dimensional solid $\cl B$ are first summarized.
 In particular, we introduce a third order tensor $\msL$ that is obtained from certain transposes of $\nabla \msC$ and has components in terms of the difference of Christoffel symbols on $\cl S$ and $\bs \chi(\cl S)$.
 This tensor is used in a model surface energy proposed in Section 3.
-Physically, the tensor $\msL$ furnishes the rate of stretching of convected geodesics and locally characterizes \emph{geodesic distortion}, i.e., how convected geodesics fail to be geodesics on $\bs \chi(\cl S)$ (see Proposition \ref{p:geod}).
-The general form of \eqref{eq:introenergy} that we consider is then introduced (see \eqref{eq:strainenergy}), and inspired by Murdoch and Cohen's extension to surfaces of Noll's classical theory of material symmetry, we introduce material symmetry for the surface energy density $U$ (see \ref{eq:symmetryset}).
+Physically, the tensor $\msL$ furnishes the rate of stretching of convected geodesics and locally characterizes the notion of geodesic distortion previously discussed (see Proposition \ref{p:geod}).
+The general form of \eqref{eq:introenergy} that we consider is then introduced (see \eqref{eq:strainenergy}).
+We then discuss material symmetry for the surface energy density $U$ (see \ref{eq:symmetryset}) using Murdoch and Cohen's extension to surfaces of Noll's classical theory of material symmetry that was reformulated by Steigmann and Ogden \cite{SteigOgden99} and Steigmann \cite{Steigmann18Lattice}.
 In the final subsection of Section 2, we derive the field equations \eqref{eq:fieldequations} governing equilibrium states of the solid $\cl B$ with strain-gradient elastic surface $\cl S \subseteq \p \cl B$ from a Lagrangian energy functional \eqref{eq:action} including the boundary relations between the boundary tractions and the surface stresses.

-In Section 3, we present a model hemitropic, quadratic surface energy that requires the same number of material constants (with the same physical interpretations) as found in the Steigmann-Ogden theory (see \eqref{eq:surfaceen}).
+In Section 3, we present a properly hemitropic, small-strain surface energy that requires the same number of material constants (with the same physical interpretations) as found in the Steigmann-Ogden theory (see \eqref{eq:surfaceen}).
 In contradistinction, however, the surface energy we propose satisfies the strong ellipticity condition (see \eqref{eq:strongellipt}, \eqref{eq:strong}).
-We then derive the linearized field equations governing infinitesimal displacements of $\cl B$ and $\cl S$, including the boundary relations connecting the linearized boundary tractions and the linearized surface stresses.
+We then derive the linearized field equations governing infinitesimal displacements of $\cl B$ and $\cl S$, including the boundary relations connecting the linearized boundary tractions and the linearized surface stresses. { The resulting linear theory is equivalent to the $N = 2$ case of the linear surface-substrate model with $N$th order surface elasticity proposed by Eremeyev, Lebedev and Cloud \cite{Eremeyevetal21}.
+In particular, our work may be seen as giving the exact theory that yields the $N = 2$ model from \cite{Eremeyevetal21} for infinitesimal displacements.}